Skip to content

 Watches Requiring RestorationYellow Gold / White Gold / Rose Gold / Stainless Steel / TitaniumWatch Case Restoration before customisation1.
 Check the watch case for any marks or dents under loupe or microscope

-2. Clean the entire watch in ultrasonic cleaner and steamer, sometimes using a very fine brush
+2. Clean the entire watch in ultrasonic cleaner and steamer

-3. In cases where there are dents or holes on the case, watch bracelet, and bezel, these are filled with appropriate metal using laser welding
+3. In cases where there are dents or holes on the case, these are filled with appropriate metal using laser welding

 4. Following this, the metal which has been added is carefully sanded, buffed then polished